SpinnerX/my_cpp_projects/Final_Game_Programming_Project/README.md

 - Using the Factory Design Pattern to implement players functionalities
 - In progress is creating a filesystem to handle current directory depending on users operating system
 - Debugging and refactoring for reusability

+**NOTE**
+- There are other features that will be added later on.
+- New features presented here will soon be in progress, once the earlier features that are currently being worked on are successfully done.